 Patagonia is one of those places that truly calls to anglers across the world.
 It has risen to the top of many a fisherman's bucket list, displacing other dream destinations like Alaska, Russia, Christmas Island, the Seychelles and more.
 And this is all with good reason.
 Few, if any, places in the world offer the quality and diversity of the fishing in Patagonia.

-This December, we're returning once again to northern Patagonia with the folks at Patagonia River Guides (PRG) to fish some of Argentina's most prolific and beautiful waters and we want you to join us.
-Our 10-night/9-day (9 fishing days) itinerary, custom-crafted by Hatch Magazine and the immensely capable folks at PRG, tours Patagonia's north and its storied rivers, which are widely regarded as offering the best dry fly fishing in all of South America.
+This coming March and April, head to northern Patagonia with the folks at Patagonia River Guides (PRG) to fish some of Argentina's most prolific and beautiful waters.
+This 9-night/8-day (8 fishing days) itinerary, custom-crafted by Hatch Magazine and the immensely capable folks at PRG, tours Patagonia's north and its storied rivers, which are widely regarded as offering the best dry fly fishing in all of South America.

-We'll fish the northern Argentina rivers that put Patagonia fly fishing on the map back when Joe Brooks introduced them to anglers on the pages of Outdoor Life back in 1950—rivers like the Malleo, Chimehuin and Collon Cura.
-And, conditions permitting, we'll find our way onto local spring creeks that can offer excellent, intimate early summer dry-fly fishing for big brown trout.
+Fish the northern Argentina rivers that put Patagonia fly fishing on the map back when Joe Brooks introduced them to anglers on the pages of Outdoor Life back in 1950—rivers like the Malleo, Chimehuin and Collon Cura.
+And, conditions permitting, you'll find your way onto local spring creeks that can offer excellent, intimate dry-fly fishing for big brown trout.

 It's not all about the fishing.
 Patagonia's culture is rich and authentic.
 Throughout the trip, we'll be hosted at real, working Patagonian estancias, sharing fine food and drink.
 Guests that join us will get to experience a diverse sampling of lodging—a refined, storied Argentine fishing lodge; a real, working, century-old estancia; and a modern, boutique lodge with what just might be the finest cuisine in all of Patagonia.